-- The address for the setting is posted and visible from the street, or the local emergency response team, such as the local fire department, is notified of the location of the setting in writing, with a copy of this notification maintained in the setting. - The exit routes for the setting are clear of obstructions that could prevent safe and rapid evacuation. - Each bedroom used by individuals receiving care in the setting must have at least two routes for evacuation; at least one of the exit routes must lead directly to the outside. - The locks on exterior doors and windows, including the front door, screen doors, and bars on windows, are equipped with a quick release mechanism.
+- The address for the setting is posted and visible from the street, or the local emergency response team, such as the local fire department, is notified of the location of the setting in writing, with a copy of this notification maintained in the setting. - The exit routes for the setting are clear of obstructions that could prevent safe and rapid evacuation. - Each bedroom used by individuals receiving care in the setting must have at least two routes for evacuation; at least one of these exits routes must lead to the outside. - The locks on exterior doors and windows, including the front door, screen doors, and bars on windows, are equipped with a quick release mechanism.
 A quick release mechanism is a lock that can be opened from inside the setting without special knowledge (such as a combination) or equipment (such as a key).
 The Department may grant an exception to this requirement for a double-key deadbolt on a door if all three of the following conditions exist: - 1.
 There is breakable glass within 40 inches of the interior locking mechanism; and - 2.
 There is another door leading directly to the outside that is equipped with a quick release mechanism and located on the same level of the setting; and - 3.
 The key for the deadbolt is permanently maintained in a location that is: - a.
 Within 6 feet of the locking mechanism, - b.
 Accessible to all household members, - c.
 Reviewed with persons residing in or receiving care in the setting, and - d.
-Identified on the emergency evacuation plan. - Settings authorized to provide care or services to 6 or more individuals must practice and document the completion of an evacuation drill at least once every 3 months. - Flammables and combustibles are stored more than 3 feet from water heaters, furnaces, portable heaters, fireplaces, and wood-burning stoves.
-It is recommended that the danger-zone be marked off around water heaters and furnaces as a reminder to not store flammables within 3 feet of the appliance. - If the setting has a working fireplace or wood-burning stove, it is protected by a fire screen or tempered glass door.
-Any working fireplace or wood-burning stove must pass the inspection regardless of whether or not it is used by the provider.
+Identified on the emergency evacuation plan. - Settings authorized to provide care or services to 6 or more individuals must practice and document the completion of an evacuation drill at least once every 3 months. - Flammables and combustibles are stored more than 3 feet from water heaters, furnaces, portable heaters, and fireplaces, and wood-burning stoves.
+It is recommended that the danger-zone be marked off around water heaters and furnaces as a reminder to not store flammables within 3-feet of the appliance. - If the setting has a working fireplace or wood-burning stove, it is protected by a fire screen or tempered glass door.

 - A working smoke detector is installed high on a wall or on the ceiling in each of the following areas. - 1.
 In the main living or program area of the setting; - 2.
-In each bedroom; and - 3.
-On each level of a multi-level setting.
+In each bedroom, if overnight care is provided; and - 3.
+On each level of a multiple-level setting.

-- A functioning fire extinguisher with a rating of "2A 10BC" or greater is available near the kitchen area.
+- Don't install smoke detectors within six inches of where walls and ceilings meet or near heating and cooling ducts.
+Detectors located in these areas may not receive the flow of smoke required to activate the alarm.
+Smoke detectors are not recommended for kitchens, bathrooms, or garages where cooking fumes, steam, or exhaust could set off false alarms or for attics and unheated spaces, where humidity and temperature changes might affect a detector's operation - A functioning fire extinguisher with a rating of "2A 10BC" or greater is available near the kitchen area.
 If the setting has multiple levels at least one functioning fire extinguisher with a rating of "2A 10BC" or greater is available on each level (the rating may be higher, such as 3A 20BC, but it may not be lower, such as 1A 5BC).
-The higher the rating number on a fire extinguisher, the more fire it can put out, but keep in mind that high-rated units are often heavier to hold and operate.
-The fire extinguisher must be charged and may not be expired. - A written emergency evacuation plan is developed to provide guidance on the safe and rapid evacuation of the setting.
-You may use the form on the following page to develop your emergency evacuation plan.
+The higher the rating number on a fire extinguisher, the more fire it can put out, but keep in mind that high-rated units are often heavier.
+Make sure you can hold and operate the extinguisher you are buying.